Windows Mobile Device CenterDownload now

 However, you can still download Mobile Device Center for Windows 10 and 11 for free from reputable third-party websites.
 It is safe and easy to use.

-WMDC is available for 64-bit builds, which is the most frequently used build for Windows 10 and 11 systems.
+Windows Mobile Device Center Windows 10 64-bit download is generally available, which is the most frequently used build for Windows 10 as well as Windows 11 systems.

-So, if you want to connect your mobile device to your Windows 10 or Windows 11 computer, follow the instructions below.
+If you want to connect your mobile device to your Windows 10 computer, follow the instructions below: